 - In a large bowl, beat the ghee on high with a hand mixer, until creamy.

-- Add the maple sugar, baking soda, and salt, and beat once more until combined, scraping the sides to mix well.
+- Add the maple sugar, and baking soda and beat once more until combined, scraping the sides to mix well.

 - Beat in the egg and vanilla.

 - Add the flour and mix with a rubber spatula until mostly combined, then finish mixing with the hand mixer.

 - Place a large piece of parchment paper on the counter and place the ball of dough on it.

 - Flatten it out and place another piece of parchment paper on top, then carefully roll it out to 1/4" thickness with a rolling pin.
 Don't press too hard or the parchment paper will stick.
 Remove top piece of parchment.

 - Use cookie cutters to cut out festive shapes, then carefully transfer them to a parchment-lined baking sheet with a spatula.

 - Space cookies 1-2" apart before baking on the top rack for 10-12 minutes, until edges become lightly golden.

 - Meanwhile, repeat cookie cutting process with remaining dough by combining dough scraps into a ball and rolling it back out.
 Bake remaining cookies.